Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 Maria Kulikovska uses this terrifying motif of the lifeless body for performance '254'.
 In a silent protest, the artist lays down unannounced, motionless on the stairs in the exhibition hall of the General Staff Building during the opening, covered by a large flag of Ukraine.

-With her body, which has been registered as a refugee and has become homeless, declared by the Russian authorities to be the body of an outlawed and unwanted artist, whose clones have been shot together, she creates an image of personal and national powerlessness.
+With her body, which has been registered as a refugee and has become homeless, declared by the russian authorities to be the body of an outlawed and unwanted artist, whose clones have been shot together, she creates an image of personal and national powerlessness.

 In 2022, Maria Kulikovska is staging this silent reminder once again.
 On the steps in front of the Neue Nationalgalerie in Berlin, she lies motionless for several hours a day, covered by the flag of Ukraine.
 She sets an example of physical and psychological exhaustion, which, as a performative action, demands great energy and concentration from the artist.
 She presents herself as a corpse and creates a moment of reflection that refers to the annihilation of an entire nation and the impending genocide of a people.